Our trip to Sedona in September was part of our four-week USA road trip with visiting family from Australia.

 You might think of Sedona as a luxury destination with indulgent spas, art galleries, fine dining, and 5-star resorts.

 It has all that, yes, but there are plenty of incredible things to in Sedona with kids too!
+And we just love all things American Southwest.

 This is Red Rock Country and many of the activities revolve around the outdoors so they are free, or cheap, and involve immersing yourself in nature – one of our our favorite things to do in Arizona!

-We loved exploring this town.
-It’s one of the most beautiful destinations in America, if not the world, and we can say that after visiting 50+ countries!
+Sedona is one of the most beautiful destinations in America, if not the world, and we can say that after visiting 50+ countries!

 Our kids still talk about it, and so do my parents and sisters family!